yangyangyang-ailab/SLP-dataset/README.md

 *Table studentInfo* contains the basic demographic information of students, including their gender, school and class ID.
 The table consists of 4830 rows, and all the school and class information are anonymized.

 ## Applications
 With a 3-year consecutive data collecting process among a large-scale of learners, this dataset would provide valuable information and foster the cross-disciplinary research for learning analytics on a broader canvas.
-We welcome researchers to use our dataset only for research purpose. **Please make sure you state the source of the data when using them for publishing papers.**
+We welcome researchers to use our dataset only for research purpose. **Please make sure you state the source of the data when using them for paper publication.**